amitxv/PC-Tuning/docs/post-install.md

 #### Potential Use Cases

 - Reserving all CPUs except a few for time-insensitive processes such as background tasks.
 On modern Intel systems, this could mean reserving P-Cores (performance cores) so that Windows schedules tasks on E-Cores (efficiency cores) by default.
-Then the user may explicitly define what will be scheduled on the P-Cores
+On modern AMD systems, this correlates to reserving the 3D V-Cache CCX/CCDs.
+With this approach you can explicitly define what will be scheduled on the P-Cores and V-Cache CCX/CCDs, which would be the time-sensitive processes and modules

 - Reserving CPUs that have specific modules assigned to be scheduled on them.
 For example, isolating the CPU that the GPU and XHCI driver is serviced on [improved frame pacing](/media/isolate-heavy-modules-core.png)